-12.1.12 Safety Boots
+12.1.12 Safety Footwear

-The City, by way of presentation of an invoice for purchase, shall pay an annual safety boot allowance of one hundred percent (100%), to a maximum of two hundred dollars (\$200.00) for one (1) pair of boots per year.
+The City, by way of presentation of an invoice for purchase, shall pay an annual safety footwear allowance of one hundred percent (100%) to a maximum of two hundred dollars (\$200.00) per year.
 Safety-toed hip waders are also supplied for special job assignments which are returned to the City after the job is completed.
 They are disinfected after usage to be reissued when next required.
+(Revised March 1, 2004)